dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### Overloading, Mangling and Overriding

-The difference between  `const` and `immutable` on first and second layer of indirection that this DIP introduces if the parameter's type is an eFP/D type, seem to affect overloading (and overload resolution), mangling, and overriding.
+The difference of `const`, `inout`, and `immutable` on first and second layer of indirection that this DIP introduces if the parameter's type is an eFP/D type, seem to affect overloading (and overload resolution), mangling, and overriding.